 The purpose of this article is to investigate further the properties of uniformly symmetrically continuous functions defined on a nonempty subset of $\mathbb R$ and compare them with those of continuous functions, uniformly continuous functions and symmetrically continuous functions defined on the same domain.
 We will give basic relations between these four types of continuities in Section 2.
 Then we will give some characterizations of uniformly symmetrically continuous functions in Sections 3 and 4.
-We end this section by giving some propositions that will be used later. \begin{proposition} Let $f:A\to\mathbb R$, and let $a\in A$ be an interior point of $A$.
-Assume that $\lim_{x\to a^+}f(x)$ and $\lim_{x\to a^-}f(x)$ exist in $\mathbb R$.
-Then $f$ is symmetrically continuous at $a$ if and only if $\displaystyle \lim_{x\to a^+}f(x) = \lim_{x\to a^-}f(x)$. \end{proposition} \begin{proof} See, for example, in \cite{Po1, Po2}. \end{proof} The next proposition is well known but it should be compared with Theorem \ref{unifsymcrithm1}.
-So we give it here for the reader's convenience. \begin{proposition} A function $f:A\to \mathbb R$ is uniformly continuous on $A$ if and only if for every sequence $(x_n)$ and $(y_n)$ in $A$ if $|x_n-y_n|\to 0$ as $n\to \infty$, then $|f(x_n)-f(y_n)| \to 0$ as $n\to \infty$. \end{proposition} \begin{proof} See, for example, in \cite[p.
-162]{Ba}. \end{proof}
+We end this section by giving some propositions that will be used later.